TitoMoi/servihelper/README.md

 Download app section [Download for Windows or Mac](https://github.com/TitoMoi/servihelper/releases).

+## Languages

+Available languages are at the end of the page.

 ## The executable is not recognized on Mac

 Thats because i dont have an Apple developer Id, you must need to trust the binary in mac -> security tab -> general tab and below the section are the instructions to allow it.